godotengine/godot-docs/classes/class_regex.rst

 - void **clear** **(** **)**

-This method resets the state of the object, as it was freshly created.
+This method resets the state of the object, as if it was freshly created.
 Namely, it unassigns the regular expression of this object.

 .. _class_RegEx_method_compile:

 - :ref:`Error<enum_@GlobalScope_Error>` **compile** **(** :ref:`String<class_String>` pattern **)**

 Compiles and assign the search pattern to use.
-Returns OK if the compilation is successful.
-If an error is encountered the details are printed to STDOUT and FAILED is returned.
+Returns :ref:`@GlobalScope.OK<class_@GlobalScope_constant_OK>` if the compilation is successful.
+If an error is encountered, details are printed to standard output and an error is returned.

 .. _class_RegEx_method_get_group_count: